 Your goal at this step is to understand the business vision and expectations of all stakeholders.
 The best way to do this is to conduct one-on-one interviews, record the answers and then share them among all the stakeholders for getting their feedback.

 User research.
-At this stage you should figure out what features is important for future users of the product.
+At this stage, you should figure out what features are important for future users of the product.
 Do the following:

 - Create user profiles (user personas).
 These are the most typical representatives of your target audience.
-Describe shortly their demographics, interests, habits, and behaviour patterns.
+Describe shortly their demographics, interests, habits, and behavior patterns.